 Pros of Straddles

-1. Market neutral: Investors can benefit from an options trade even if they’re uncertain which direction the underlying asset will move.
+1. Market neutral: Investors may benefit from an options trade even if they’re uncertain which direction the underlying asset will move.

-3. Volatility bet: With long straddles, investors can make money when an asset’s stock volatility is high.
+3. Volatility bet: With long straddles, investors have the potential to make money when an asset’s stock volatility is high.

 Cons of Straddles

 1. Pricey premiums: It can be tricky to get market timing right.
 When implied or expected volatility for an asset is high, the price of options premiums can also rise.
 This means investors looking to put on a long straddle trade can encounter costlier premiums.
-Plus, with long straddles, investors have to pay the cost of two premiums.
+With straddles, investors pay for two options, which can raise the cost of entry.

-2. Time decay: Options lose value as they get closer to their expiration date–a concept known as theta in the derivatives market.
-Time decay may become a concern if market volatility is low for a while and an investor is trying to exercise a long straddle position.
+2. Time decay: Options lose value as they get closer to their expiration date — a concept known as theta, or time decay, in the derivatives market.
+Time decay may become a concern if market volatility is low for a while and an investor is aiming to exercise a long straddle position.

 3. Potential losses: In a short straddle, the potential loss is unlimited while the potential upside is limited.